-Since the start of the pandemic, we have maintained an online COVID-19 Financial reporting resource center to assist companies and other stakeholders understand potential accounting and disclosure implications.
-KPMG International has issued extensive guidance to assist teams in addressing the various accounting, financial reporting and audit related matters arising from the impacts of the COVID-19 pandemic including going concern, asset impairments, valuations and related disclosures, materiality, risk assessment, group audits, inventory, subsequent events and audit evidence of communications with those charged with governance.
+Since the start of the pandemic, KPMG AZSA has maintained an online COVID-19 Financial reporting resource center to assist companies and other stakeholders understand potential accounting and disclosure implications.

+KPMG International has issued extensive guidance to assist teams in addressing the various accounting, financial reporting and audit related matters arising from the impacts of the COVID-19 pandemic including going concern, asset impairments, valuations and related disclosures, materiality, risk assessment, group audits, inventory, subsequent events and audit evidence of communications with Those Charged With Governance.
 Additionally, KPMG International has issued specific guidance for remote working environments which addresses how teams work together, communications with management and the design and performance of audit procedures.